Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Password used to decrypt the keystore for the [validator REST API](../rest.md#enable-the-validator-client-api).
+The password used to decrypt the keystore for the [validator REST API](../rest.md#enable-the-validator-client-api).

 ### `validator-api-port`